sageserpent-open/modest-proposal/README.md

 Now, when I say *'genuine nuclear waste'*, I don't mean the spent nuclear fuel coming out of the existing reactor fleet, or our special reactor.
 I mean the fission products that result from the reactors doing their thing and producing electricity, as well as some troublemaker elements called the 'minor actinides' that are generated as a byproduct.
-Also included is termed 'fuel cladding', namely the metal sheath that goes around the actual nuclear fuel to hold it together inside the reactor in the form of a fuel rod, keeping it isolated from the external environment.
+Also included is 'fuel cladding', namely the metal sheath that goes around the actual nuclear fuel to hold it together inside the reactor in the form of a fuel rod, keeping it isolated from the external environment.
 There are also various structural bits of metal used to tie the fuel rods together into what is called an 'assembly'.